Blog

 How to use the V-Model for Building Commissioning

-My first experience with the Commissioning V-Model was 10 years ago while interviewing with Hallam.
-It was being used as a visual tool to give me a brief overview of the Commissioning Process that we used.
+My first experience with the Commissioning V-Model was 17 years ago while interviewing with Hallam.
+It was being used as a visual tool to give me a brief overview of the Commissioning Process observed at Hallam.
 Being new to the field I took note of how effective the V-Model was.

 Introduction